Treat yourself like royalty.

 - Hold together well and not fall apart when you spread jam and clotted cream on top

 To check all these boxes, you need a good recipe (check!) and the right technique.
-Here’s what to do — and what not to do, technique-wise.
+Here are the secrets to making good scones — what to do, and what not to do, technique-wise.

 - DO NOT overmix the scone dough.
 Kneading the dough too much will make it tough and bready because it develops gluten.
 As soon as the scone dough looks smooth, stop.